Blacksuan19/structx/docs/guides/unstructured-text.md

 - Learn about [Multiple Queries](multiple-queries.md) for extracting different types of information
+- Try [Model Refinement](model-refinement.md) to enhance your extraction models
 - Explore [Async Operations](async-operations.md) for processing large documents efficiently
 - See the [API Reference](../api/extractor.md) for all available options